 - There may be a fee (often around $50) to participate, which goes towards uniform expenses.
 Please note families are responsible for the cost of travel.

 - Little League International requires that each player must provide three proofs of residency (i.e. parent drivers license, utility bills) and an original birth certificate or certified copy.
 These items will be collected by a Yarmouth Little League official at a location and date to be announced.

 Yarmouth Little League is a member of Maine Little League District 6.
 The tournament begins at the district level.
 District champions move on to the state tournament (12-year-old state champion teams have the opportunity to move on to regionals and eventually the Little League World Series).

 District 6 Tournament

-Yarmouth has a tradition of excellence in the District 6 Tournament, being crowned District Champions in 1988, 1989, 2006, and 2011.
+Yarmouth has won the District 6 Title four times in the past: 1988, 1989, 2006, and 2011.

 Maine State Little League Championship

-The State Championship is a double elimination tournament between the six respective District Champions from around the state of Maine.
+The Maine State Little League Championship is a double-elimination tournament between the six district champions from around the state.
 The tournament is held at different host locations every year.
-The winner of the tournament is then crowned the Maine State Champion, and will move on to the New England Regional tournament.
+The winner of the tournament is crowned Maine State Champion and will move on to the New England Regional tournament.

 New England Regional